floydwch/invoice/README.md

 - The user is able to see sub-totals grouped by campaign (line-items grouped by their parent campaign).
 - The user is able to see the invoice grand-total (sum of each line-item's billable amount).
 - The user is able to sort the data.
-- The user is able flag individual line-items as "reviewed" (meaning they are disabled from further editing).
+- The user is able to flag individual line-items as "reviewed" (meaning they are disabled from further editing).
-- The user is able flag "campaigns" as being reviewed, as well.
+- The user is able to flag "campaigns" as being reviewed, as well.
 - The user is able to filter the data (ie. by campaign name, etc., should affect the grand-total).
 - The user is able to share and reuse filters between users.